The Best Commercial Property Insurance Companies for 2026

 Company Reputation

 Nationwide is the top performer out of the insurers evaluated for this guide on the basis of company reputation.
-JD Power gives Nationwide a grade of 884 out of 1,000 on its property claims satisfaction survey, which is 3rd overall and tops the other carriers in this guide.
+In the 2026 J.D.
+Power property claims satisfaction survey, Nationwide scored a 720 out of 1000—above average and in the top 5 of the insurers evaluated in the study.
 Additionally, the Better Business Bureau finds that Nationwide is fair and trustworthy in its business practices, earning an A+ rating.
+As of 2025, Nationwide held a 1.50% share of the U.S. property and casualty insurance market according to the most recent data from the National Association of Insurance Commissioners (NAIC).

 Financial Strength

-Nationwide is among America’s largest insurers for property insurance of all types, and its commercial lines business writes more than $8 billion in premiums each year.
-The ratings agencies find that Nationwide backs up its substantial coverage.
-Both S&P and AM Best rate Nationwide at an A+ on their respective scales, while Moody’s gives Nationwide a strong A1 rating.
+Nationwide is among America’s largest insurers for property insurance of all types, recording $73.2 billion in total sales and premiums in 2025.
+The ratings agencies find that Nationwide backs up its substantial coverage: AM Best rates the company at an A, S&P affirmed an A+ rating in 2025, and Moody’s maintains a strong A2 rating for its property and casualty business.

 Recommendation